ThisIsNotANamepng/blog/README.md

 - Data analytics of 2024 olympic medals earned, based off of stats gotten from family olympics

-Each article,md file has the tags on the first line, and the name of the file is the title of the article
+Each article.md file has the tags on the first line, and the name of the file is the title of the article

 TODO: